 Alumni Award Honorees

-Recognizes outstanding academic, professional, personal, and community contributions that are representative of our graduates.
-Presented to a graduate whose achievements may serve as a role model to inspire other graduates and students.
+This award recognizes outstanding academic, professional, personal, and community contributions that are representative of our graduates.
+It is presented to a graduate whose achievements may serve as a role model to inspire other graduates and students.

 The Alumni Service Award recognizes outstanding service to Excelsior University by a graduate whose efforts in advocacy, recruitment, or outreach may serve as a role model to others in helping Excelsior achieve its overarching goals.
 Candidates for this award are nominated by the Alumni Leadership Council, Excelsior staff, Excelsior Board of Trustees, or the alumni community at large.